 The GigE Vision method is designated with Packed.
 It is a 10-bit format with its bit-stream following the bit packing method illustrated in Figure 2.
 The first byte of the packed stream contains the eight msb of the first pixel.
 The third byte contains the eight msb of the second pixel.
-The two lsb of the second byte contains two lsb of the first pixel, and the fifth and the sixth bits of the second byte are packed with the two lsb of the second pixel.
+The two lsb of the first pixel, and the fifth and the sixth bits of the second byte are packed with the two lsb of the second pixel.
 The remaining bits in the second bytes are set to null.